ms/buildtogether.tech/testing/index.md

 Programs don't just have to do the right thing; they have to do it quickly enough to be usable.
 How fast that needs to be depends on the program, but if a text editor takes nine seconds to display each character, people are going to write their reports some other way.
-You should therefore measure how long your tests take to run so that you can tell when the application is slowing down and do something about it.
+You should therefore measure <span i="unit test!performance">how long your tests take to run</span> so that you can tell when the application is slowing down and do something about it.

-The simplest kind of performance testing is simply to measure how much time elapses between the start and end of a test.
+The simplest kind of <span i="performance testing!manual">performance testing</span> is simply to measure how much time elapses between the start and end of a test.
 You can do this manually:

 ```py
 from datetime import datetime